Report: The overuse of antibiotics in farm animals is a by-product of poor animal welfare

 Canada has recognized the importance of addressing antibiotic resistance and has implemented several initiatives to combat it.
 These include surveillance systems to monitor antimicrobial use and resistance in animals, as well as regulations to restrict the sale and use of medically important antibiotics without a veterinary prescription.

 However, since the federal government’s release of its national action plan in 2014, there has been no commitment to fund or act on many of the recommendations.
-The plan needs to be updated to include mandatory restrictions, on-farm reporting of antibiotic use, and measures established to monitor and penalize those who misuse antibiotics.
+The action plan was updated in June, but it remains to be seen if the government will implement stronger measures, including mandatory restrictions, on-farm reporting of antibiotic use, and measures established to monitor and penalize those who misuse antibiotics.

 We must also address the root cause driving the need for antimicrobial use on Canada’s farms in the first place – poor housing conditions for animals, regular mixing of unfamiliar animals, and substandard management practices.